Luthaf/Jumos.jl/doc/simulations/potentials.rst

 Adding interactions to a simulation
 ===================================

-Before runnning a simulation, one should define interactions between all the pairs of atomic types.
-The ``add_interaction`` function can be used for that.
+Before runnning a simulation, we should define interactions between all the pairs of atomic types.
+The ``add_interaction`` function should be used for that.

 .. function:: add_interaction(::MolecularDynamic, potential, atoms [, cutoff=12.0])

-    Add an interaction between the ``atoms`` in the simulation.
+    Adds an interaction between the ``atoms`` in the simulation.
 The energy and the forces for this interaction will be computed using the given ``potential``.

     ``atoms`` can be a string, an integer, or a tuple of strings and integers.